Real-time optimal control for attitude-constrained solar sailcrafts via neural networks: Numerical Simulations

-Remarkably, $\mathcal{N}_{t_f}$ exhibits precise approximation of the optimal time of flight throughout the entire transfer, as shown by Fig.~\ref{Fig:Time_of_flight}.
+Remarkably, $\mathcal{N}_{\tau}$ exhibits precise approximation of the optimal time of flight throughout the entire transfer, as shown by Fig.~\ref{Fig:Time_of_flight}.
 On the other hand, Fig.~\ref{Fig:Costate_oftangential} shows less accurate approximation of the optimal co-state $\lambda_{v}$, especially at the end of the transfer.
 Fortunately, the sign of the predicted $\lambda_{v}$, rather than its exact value, is sufficient for reverting the preprocessed guidance command back to the original guidance command.
-This observation is depicted in Fig.~\ref{Fig:cooperativesteering}, where the guidance commands derived from the first strategy and the indirect method closely align, except at the end of the transfer.
+This observation is depicted in Fig.~\ref{Fig:cooperativesteering}, where the guidance commands derived from the first strategy closely align with the indirect method, except at the end of the transfer.
+Since the chattering guidance command derived from the proposed method at the end of the transfer is not practically implementable, the numerical simulation is terminated once the predicted time of flight $\tau$ from $\mathcal{N}_{\tau}$ drops below 0.005 TU (equivalent to 0.2907 days) hereafter.
 In contrast, the guidance command derived from the second strategy exhibits lower accuracy, especially in the presence of rapid changes in the optimal guidance command.
 The degeneration of approximation performance, caused by the second strategy, is demonstrated in Fig.~\ref{Fig:cooperativeVelocity}.
 It is worth emphasizing that this problem of performance degeneration may not be well fixed by simply adjusting the hyperparameters for training NNs, as shown by the numerical simulations in Ref. \cite{li2019neural}.
 In that work, a random search for the hyperparameters was employed, and the trained NNs, even with the best approximation performance, were not able to capture the rapid change in the guidance command.
 In contrast, thanks to the preprocessing procedure in this paper, the well-trained NNs are capable of precisely generating the optimal guidance command.

-To assess the performance of fulfilling the terminal condition, we define the flight error $\Delta \Phi$ as the difference between the NN-driven terminal flight state $(r^{\mathcal{N}}_{(t_f)},u^{\mathcal{N}}_{(t_f)},v^{\mathcal{N}}_{(t_f)})$ and desired terminal flight state $(1.524,0,\frac{1}{\sqrt{1.524}})$.
+To assess the performance of fulfilling the terminal condition, we define the flight error $\Delta \Phi$ as the difference between the NN-driven terminal flight state $(r^{\mathcal{N}}(t_f),u^{\mathcal{N}}(t_f),v^{\mathcal{N}}(t_f))$ and desired terminal flight state $(1.524,0,\frac{1}{\sqrt{1.524}})$.
 This error is computed as follows

 Then, the flight error caused by the first strategy is $\Delta \Phi = (5.3703 \times 10^{-7}, 3.0121 \times 10^{-5}, 3.6943 \times 10^{-5} )$, which is lower than that of the second strategy with $\Delta \Phi =( 2.2220 \times 10^{-5}, 4.1852 \times 10^{-4}, 2.5968 \times 10^{-4})$.
 Although both strategies can guide the solar sailcraft into Mars' orbit with negligible flight errors, the guidance command derived from the first strategy is more feasible and accurate than the second strategy, as shown in Figs.~\ref{Fig:cooperativesteering} and \ref{Fig:cooperativeVelocity}.
 In addition, the transfer trajectories derived from the first strategy and the indirect method are illustrated in Fig.~\ref{Fig:tra_nominalcase1}.